Arremon

 These sparrows are found in lowland woodlands and forests where they usually forage on the ground.
 They have olive or grey upperparts with a black head.
 Many have a white line above the eye and some have a black band across the breast.

 Taxonomy

-The genus Arremon was erected in 1816 by the French ornithologist Louis Jean Pierre Vieillot in his Analyse d'une Nouvelle Ornithologie Élémentaire to accommodate the pectoral sparrow (Arremon taciturnus).
+The genus Arremon was erected in 1816 by the French ornithologist Louis Pierre Vieillot in his Analyse d'une Nouvelle Ornithologie Élémentaire to accommodate the pectoral sparrow (Arremon taciturnus).
 The name is from the Ancient Greek arrhēmōn meaning "silent" or "without speech".
 The pectoral sparrow had been given the French name "L'Oiseau Silencieux" by the polymath Georges-Louis Leclerc, Comte de Buffon in 1779.